 - Application: Ultrasonic testing is suitable for a wider range of materials, including those that are porous or have complex geometries.

-- Material Type: Penetrant liquids can be used on non-ferromagnetic materials, whereas magnetic particle testing is limited to ferromagnetic materials.
+- Material Type: Liquid penetrant tests can be used on non-ferromagnetic materials, whereas magnetic particle testing is limited to ferromagnetic materials.

 - Surface Defects: Both methods are effective for detecting surface defects, but magnetic particle testing can also detect near-surface discontinuities.